zordicom/crisp_controllers/docs/getting_started.md

     ```

     1. You can define a custom resolution, independently of the resolution of the published image.
-    2. Set here the topic of your custom camera name
+    2. Set here the topic of your custom camera name. crisp_py uses compressed images, so make sure that this topic is available as well.
     3. You can also pass `namespace="..."` to give the camera a namespace.
 This is required for a bimanual setup.
     4. Make sure that we received an image.
 This will fail with a timeout if the topic is wrong or the camera is not publishing.
     5. This will show you the latest received image!